-'Up to 100g' of Novichok used in Salisbury
+Watchdog backtracks over spy poisoning

 Aerosol spray

-Speaking to the newspaper, Mr Uzumcu explained that the amount of Novichok thought to have been used was significantly more than would be needed for research purposes.

-He said only "five to 10g" would be required in such cases, but that inspection of various sites in Salisbury indicated "50, 100g or so" had been used.
+Speaking to the newspaper, OPCW director general Ahmet Uzumcu said that an inspection of various sites in Salisbury indicated "50, 100g or so" had been used.

+He added that amount was more than was needed for "research activities", which would only require "five to 10g".

+However, the OPCW then released a statement saying it "would not be able to estimate or determine the amount of the nerve agent" used in Salisbury.

 Mr Uzumcu also said the nerve agent was in liquid form and could have been applied with an aerosol spray or, "if you take the necessary measures, you could use it as a liquid".